Hope for the Future

 DREAAM has been dedicated to uplifting the academic achievement and well-being of Black boys and young men in Champaign County for more than five years.
 Every day, we witness firsthand the benefits of early intervention and prevention programs that create hope and opportunities for our amazing DREAAMers, disrupting the school-to-prison pipeline.

 However, gun violence continues to rise in our community.
-We have already lost too many young lives to cycles of violence, incarceration, and trauma that leave few families and neighborhoods untouched.
+We have already lost too many young lives to cycles of violence, incarceration, and trauma.

 This is why, with years of grassroots program development and experience, DREAAM is moving into our next phase of impact - Hope for the Future (H4F).